vkokkili/NYTaxi_626/README.md

 output:

 ![Output for passenger and ride counts](/Images/PassengerCount.png)

+To display in a chart, we use matplotlib.
+Where we can pass the key:value pairs as x:y axis.

 #### 9) Create a new CSV file which has only one out of every thousand rows